 6 Formerly referred to the Curriculum Council Act 1997, the short title of which was changed by the Curriculum Council Amendment Act 2011 s.
 5 to the School Curriculum and Standards Authority Act 1997.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-7 The Metropolitan Redevelopment Authority Act 2011 s.
-134(b) repealed the East Perth Redevelopment Act 1991, s.
-134(c) repealed the Midland Redevelopment Act 1999 and s.
-134(d) repealed the Subiaco Redevelopment Act 1994.
+7 Footnote no longer applicable.

 8 Repealed by the Nurses and Midwives Act 2006, which was repealed by the Health Practitioner Regulation National Law (WA) Act 2010.

 9 Formerly referred to the Health Services (Conciliation and Review) Act 1995, the short title of which was changed by the Health and Disability Services Legislation Amendment Act 2010 s.
 5 to the Health and Disability Services (Complaints) Act 1995.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-10 Repealed by the Water Resources Legislation Amendment Act 2007.
+10 Footnote no longer applicable.

 11 The Waterways Conservation Act 1976 s.
 14 has been deleted by the Water Resources Legislation Amendment Act 2007 s.
 150.

 12 Formerly referred to the Workers’ Compensation and Rehabilitation Commission constituted under the Workers’ Compensation and Rehabilitation Act 1981.
 The name of the Commission was changed to WorkCover Western Australia Authority and the short title of the Act was changed to the Workers’ Compensation and Injury Management Act 1981 by the Workers’ Compensation Reform Act 2004 s.
 5 and 81.
 The references were changed under the Reprints Act 1984 s.
 7(3)(gb) and (h).